tanushree27/Grofers_app/README.md

 This problem is a modified version of [Bin Packing Problem](https://en.wikipedia.org/wiki/Bin_packing_problem), our problem modifies the constraint of fixed bin size to variable sized bin, rest all is the same.
 This problem is a well known NP-Hard problem with no polynomial time solution.

-**Approach:** To tacke this problem I am going to use approximation algorithm called _"Best Fit Decreasing"_.
+**Approach:** To tackle this problem I am going to use approximation algorithm called _"Best Fit Decreasing"_.

 **Steps:**
 1) Sort the orders by weights in decreasing order.